 Java Moss is a great option for cherry shrimp for a number of different reasons.
 First of all, java moss is fairly low maintenance and really does not take much work or effort in order to keep alive.
 You can use some fishing line to anchor java moss down to a rock, driftwood, or to some decorations too.

-Java moss is excellent for providing your tank with biofilm, it helps filter the water, and it provides oxygenation effects too.
+Java moss is excellent for providing your tank with biofilm, it helps filter the water, and it provides oxygenation effects too (you can buy Java Moss here).
 Java moss does not require high intensity lighting, it does not need too much CO2, and it does fine with minimal nutrients (we have covered a separate guide on growing it properly here).

 The reason why cherry shrimp like java moss so much is because it is thick and dense.
 In other words, it provides them with a great hiding place from other shrimp and fish, especially for young cherry shrimp that are still in the process of maturing.